AresEkb/Safe_OCL/README.md

 It allows us to define rich expression typing rules in an elegant manner.

-The Preliminaries Section of the theory defines a number of helper lemmas for transitive closures, tuples and arbitrary object models independent from OCL.
-It allows one to use the Safe OCL as a refenerence theory for formalization of analogous languages.
+The Preliminaries Section of the theory defines a number of helper lemmas for transitive closures and tuples.
+It defines also a generic object model independent from OCL.
+It allows one to use the theory as a reference for formalization of analogous languages.

 [1] Object Management Group, "Object Constraint Language (OCL).
 Version 2.4", Feb.
 2014. http://www.omg.org/spec/OCL/2.4/.